 Applying this procedure (Newton's 2nd law with the law of gravity) you (or at least someone) can derive Kepler's laws, if you know the form of the gravitational force.
-For gravity we have Newton's formula where G is Newton's gravitational constant (you don't have to know it's value), $m_1$ and $m_2$ are the two masses, and d is their separation (distance from each other).
+For gravity we have Newton's formula where G is Newton's gravitational constant (you don't have to know it's value), m_1 and m_2 are the two masses, and d is their separation (distance from each other).

-$F{qrav} = G m_1 m_2/d$
+\rightarrow F{grav} = G m1m2/d

 From this "it can be shown" that all closed orbits are ellipses, that the orbital motion is faster when the two objects are closer to each other (Kepler's 2nd law), and Kepler's 3rd law, the most important result.

 Kepler's third law now contains a new term:

-$\implies$ P = a/ (m1+ m2) $\rightarrow$ Newton's form of Kepler's 3rd law.
+\implies $P^2 = a^3 / (m_1 + m_2) \rightarrow$ Newton's form of Kepler's 3rd law.
 (Masses expressed in units of solar masses; period in years, a in AU, as before).

-$\Rightarrow$ This is basically what is used (in various forms) to get masses of ALL cosmic objects!
+⇒ This is basically what is used (in various forms) to get masses of ALL cosmic objects!
 Another way to word it: if you know how fast two objects are orbiting each other, and their separation (notice you need the distance to get this), you can solve for the sum of their masses.
 We will use this over and over--it is the only way we have to get masses directly.

-But the most important application is that the motion of any object (or any number of objects) acting under any force can be calculated, in principle, if the force can be specified (e.g. gravitational force as a function of mass and distance; but it could be frictional force, magnetic force, electrostatic repulsion, ....)
-We calculate the evolution of clusters of stars, of millions of galaxies in an expanding universe, of a hot gas in a magnetic field, and (almost everything else, although in general this is so difficult that you can only get computer solutions.
+The most important thing about Newton's laws is that they are general: you can calculate the motion of any object (or any number of objects) acting under any force can be calculated, in principle, if the force can be specified (e.g. gravitational force as a function of mass and distance; but it could be frictional force, magnetic force, electrostatic repulsion,)

+We calculate the evolution of clusters of stars, of millions of galaxies in an expanding universe, of a hot gas in a magnetic field, and almost everything else, although in general this is so difficult that you can only get computer solutions.
+Example shown on next page.